araa47/PoloniexProfit/README.md

 2) The program only works on the latest trade history

-3) The program will miss out your total BTC balance while calculating Net_Overview
+3) The program now icludes total BTC balance while calculating Net_Overview